in2code-de/femanager/Documentation/Introduction/Index.rst

 Extend Femanager (fe_users) with new Fields

-Backend: Pluginview for Editors
+Backend: Plugin view for Editors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |backend1|

-Example settings in Plugin
+Example settings of the registration plugin

 Backend: FE-Users record